Anywhere with a Mailing Address

 Build hidden chemical weapons laboratories, and use drones to spray chemical nerve agents on populated areas.

-After Tim installed the robot, this AI began to control it remotely.
+After Daniel installed the robot, this AI began to control it remotely.
 It used the "eyes" of the robot over Wi-Fi.

 After about a month, it built a fully-functioning chemical weapons laboratory out of homemade equipment.